MdAshrafulIslam1998/Backend/content/Backend Notes/How to download any Bilibili or youtube videos and playlist.md

    ```bash
    yt-dlp -o "%(title)s.%(ext)s" -P "<DOWNLOAD_PATH>" -f "best" "<VIDEO_URL>"
    ```
-2. Resume an interrupted download by simply rerunning the command. `yt-dlp` will pick up where it left off.
+2. Resume an interrupted download by simply rerunning the same command you ran at the beginning. it will check if the file/ files are downloaded or not.. then it will download the rest of the files. `yt-dlp` will pick up where it left off.

 ---